 SE 6th St/SE 8th St

-Neighborhood Traffic Safety Services has received numerous requests to address residents’ concerns with vehicle speeds and cut-through traffic over the years on Southeast Sixth and Eighth streets, between 100th Avenue and Bellevue Way.
-A traffic committee of resident volunteers was formed to work with city staff to help develop a conceptual plan for improvements to address the traffic concerns.
+Neighborhood Traffic Safety Services received numerous requests to address residents’ concerns with vehicle speeds and cut-through traffic in the area.
+Traffic studies and field visits confirmed a significant amount of cut-through traffic using Southeast Eighth and Sixth streets to get to Bellevue Way in the afternoon.
+A traffic committee of resident volunteers worked with city staff to plan improvements.

 Project Manager Info: Vangie Garcia \ vGarcia@bellevuewa.gov \ 425-452-6103

 Cost Estimate: $70,000